 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available via the website or upon request from the school office.
+An explanation of the complaints procedure is available from the school office and on the school website.
 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.